-Adult male bobolinks are mostly black in color with cream-colored necks and a white-colored scapular and lower back.
+Adult male bobolinks are mostly black with cream-colored necks and a white-colored scapular and lower back.
 There is an extensive white mark down their back.
-Adult female bobolinks are light brown in color with dark stripes on their head.
-Their wings and tails are dark brown in color.
+Adult female bobolinks are light brown with dark stripes on their head.
+Their wings and tails are dark brown.

 Birds of the bobolink species are quite cute!
 They can be pretty charming with their melodious songs and lovely coloring, and they are one of the most well-known songbirds in North America.

 Males of the bobolink species primarily communicate vocally during the breeding season by a rumbling sound that can be almost metallic when you hear it.
 Other than that, their year-round call sounds like 'bink'.